DavidLiu0619/Mtcars-Flask-Api/README.md

 {"predicted mpg": 18.4314781529401}
 ```

-> ⚠️ If the API is not available, you can rebuild and deploy it by:
+> If the API is not available, you can rebuild and deploy it by:
 > - Building your Docker image
 > - Pushing to Docker Hub
 > - Deploying to Google Cloud Run using your own project

 ---

-You can change some of the values to see the prediction change.
-Both of the curl commands can be found in the file curl_test.sh.
-As usual, check to see if you have any docker containers running using docker container ls and stop them through docker componse down -v